AdrianAntico/AutoQuant/README.md

 <p>

 ##### **AutoTS()** <img src="https://github.com/AdrianAntico/RemixAutoML/blob/master/AutoTS.png" align="right" width="300" />
-Automated time series modeling function.
-The function automatically finds the most accurate time series model from the list of models below (using optimized Box-Cox transformations) along with their variants.
-The variants mean that four models for each type will be tested.
-The variations include:
+This is an automated time series modeling function.
+The function automatically finds the most accurate time series model from the list of models below.
+Four different variations for each model can be tested via the ModelFreq and TSClean arguments:
   * user-specified time frequency + no historical series smoothing
   * model-based time frequency + no historical smoothing
   * user-specified time frequency + historical series smoothing